tedmoore/schelp2/docs/Classes/Quark.md

 Methods that this Quark defines that overwrite implementations in other packages including in Common.**Returns:** Array of Methods### `help`
 Open the help file.
 Either as specified in the quark file as 'schelp' or searches by the name of the quark.**Returns:** this### `changed`
 After un/installing or checking out, state is set to changed. code smell: this is for the gui**Returns:** Boolean### `runHook`
 Runs the function `hook` which is defined in the `.quark` file.
-This can be used for running a function before or after installation, see [UsingQuarks#Hooks](../Guides/UsingQuarks.md#hooks) for more information.
+This can be used for running a function before or after installation, see [UsingQuarks / Hooks ](../Guides/UsingQuarks.md#hooks) for more information.
 In case the function can not be executed properly a warning will be printed and the update or installation process will be stopped.**Arguments:**

 | Argument | Description |
 |----------|-------------|